BelgianNoise/testing-xstate-machines/Testing Machines.md

 </details>

-In this test we are checking of the context is being updated when we expect it. when LOADING_EXAMPLE_DATA resolves it should set someValue in the context.
-Here we check exactly that, context.someValue should be equal to the result of the service function loadExample.
+In this test we are checking if the context is being changed to what we expect. when LOADING_EXAMPLE_DATA resolves it should set someValue in the context.
+Here we check exactly that, context.someValue should be equal to the result of the service function loadExample (look at the mocked response in beforeEach() ).